nsclass/nsclass.github.io/_posts/2023-12-17-sklearn-simple-training.md

 Main point of training data is to generate matrix(X) having features(columns) and samples(rows) from provided data which can be text or any form of data.

 After generating matrix(X), we can define the output(y) for each sample(row) then we can predict output from input data.
-Input data should have a same number of features in training data.
+Input data should have same number of features in training data.

 ### Training data